 INTRODUCTION TO CALCULUS

-ETYMOLOGY
+ETIMOLOGY

 The word calculus comes from Latin and means " a small pebble or stone used for counting "

-BRIEF HISTORY Modern calculus was developed in the 17th century by Newton and Leibniz indipendently of each other.
+BRIEF HISTORY Modern calculus was developed in 17th-century by Newton and Leibniz indipendently of each other (even if there was a great controversy.

 Newton: first to apply calculus to general physics.
 Leibniz: developed much of the notation used in calculus today What does calculus study?

-Calculus is the study of the change, and it studies change by studying istantaneous change (over a tiny interval of time).
+Calculus is the study of the change and it studies change by studying istantaneous change (over a tiny interval of time).
 Example: Motion of an object along a fixed path Motion of an object along a fixed path - Let us fix a point on the path.
-At any time we can describe the position as the distance (with positive or negative sign) of the object from the fixed point: position is a function of time. - What does it change in this example?
+At any time we can describe the position (= distance frome the fixed point) of the object: position is a function of the time. - What does it change in this example?
 The position varies with time. - And how does the position change with time?
 This depends on the velocity of the object.
 Average velocity...

-Sam and Alex are traveling in the car ... but the speedometer is broken. - Alex: "Hey Sam!
-How fast are we going now?" - Sam: "Wait a minute ..."
+Sam and Alex are traveling in the car ... but the speedometer is broken.
+Alex: "Hey Sam!
+How fast are we going now?"
+Sam: "Wait a minute ..."
 "Well in the last minute we went 1,2 km, so we are going:" 1,2 km per minute x 60 minutes in an hour = 72 km/h Alex: "No, Sam!
 Not our average for the last minute, or even the last second, I want to know our speed RIGHT NOW." ... vs instantaneous velocity Sam: "OK, let us measure it up here ... at this road sign...
 NOW!"
-Here we need limits!!